'What You Seek Is Seeking You': What This Rumi Quote Means + How To Live It

-Meditation can help.
-Once we start getting to the chair (aka meditating every day), we stop being under the illusion that happiness lies on the other side of any one desire coming to fruition.
+Once we start getting to the chair (aka meditating every day), we stop being under the illusion that happiness lies on the other side of any one goal coming to fruition.
 We start to access bliss on a visceral level every day (preferably twice a day).
-Then our desires become Nature’s way of using us as a fulfillment delivery vehicle.
+Then our desires become nature’s way of using us as a fulfillment delivery vehicle.

-Once you start meditating, you develop an all-access pass to bliss and fulfillment in the only place that it actually resides (inside you), then you're able to use your desires as Nature’s GPS, telling you how and where to deliver your goods.
+Once you start meditating, you develop an all-access pass to bliss and fulfillment in the only place that it actually resides: inside you.

-Then, instead of turning it into a goal (thinking I HAVE to do this), which will cause the fun, bubbly feeling to dissipate, we want to keep ourselves in the realm of desire by consciously reminding ourselves that what we seek is also seeking us.
+Once you get in the habit of coming back to yourself daily through meditation, you can ask yourself "What do I want to do?"
+Then, instead of turning it into a goal, which will cause the fun, bubbly feeling to dissipate, we want to keep ourselves in the realm of desire by consciously reminding ourselves that what we seek is also seeking us.
 We don't have to do anything.
 But we do want to do something.

-PS: This doesn’t mean sit around and wait for your dreams to land on your doorstep.
+This doesn’t mean sit around and wait for your dreams to land on your doorstep!
 You have to take inspired action.
 This is simply an important reminder that your happiness does not lie on the other side of a job, a boyfriend, or a proposal.
-Your happiness exists RIGHT NOW, inside of you.
+Your happiness exists right now, inside of you.

 The paradoxical thing that starts to happen is the more you practice this, the easier it is for your desires to find you.
 Probably because taking the pressure off each individual event or thing allows you to stop panicking long enough to see your desires and opportunities when they arrive.